LangStream/documentation/building-applications/flare-pattern.md

 - You can batch requests to the vector database
 - You can prevent the vector database and the embedding service from being overloaded

-This generally allows you to build a scalable version of the Flare pattern.
+Basically, a buffer topic allows you to build a scalable version of the Flare pattern.

 ### Using the Flare Controller Agent

 The FLARE loop is handled by the [flare-controller](../pipeline-agents/ai-actions/flare-controller.md) agent.
-The agents handles for you the step 5, 6 and 7 of the flow above:
+The flare controller agent handles steps 5, 6 and 7 of the flow above:
 - collects the list of uncertain spans
 - adds the uncertain spans to the list of documents to retrieve
 - triggers the loop (by writing to the input topic of the flare loop)
 - handles the maximum number of iterations

-In order to handle the number of iterations the Flare controller agents uses a field in the message called by default "flare_iterations".
+The flare-controller agent uses a field in the message called "flare_iterations" by default to handle the number of iterations.

-### Using the embeeding service over a list of documents
+### Using the embedding service over a list of documents

-In order to implement the Flare pattern you need to query the embedding service multiple times.
+To implement the Flare pattern, you need to query the embedding service multiple times.
 LangStream provides an easy way to perform the same operation over a list of documents with the 'loop-over' capability.

 In the example below we use the 'loop-over' capability to query the embedding service for each document in the list of documents to retrieve.